Pet Connections

 But there’s no doubt in my mind that pet therapy is wonderful medicine.
 It cheers and comforts.
 It breaks the monotony of an endless day, and calms a restless, lonely heart.
 Best of all, it’s a gift not only to the patient, but to Max and me: a reminder that unconditional love is all any of us really need.

-Lin Sue Cooney is the Director of Community Engagement for Hospice of the Valley
+Lin Sue Flood is the Director of Community Engagement for Hospice of the Valley

 Q. What do Pet Connections teams do?

-A. Pet therapy teams typically visit with patients from one to two hours per week in many different settings: skilled nursing and assisted living facilities, group homes, patients’ private homes, and inpatient hospice homes.
+A. Pet therapy teams visit with patients in many different settings: skilled nursing and assisted living facilities, group homes, patients’ private homes, and inpatient hospice homes.
+We are grateful for any amount of time you and your furry friend have available to make visits.
+We have a special need for pet therapy teams in certain areas of our community.

 Q. What makes a dog suitable for pet therapy?

 A. A great therapy animal is friendly, confident, calm and likes visiting people.
 Dogs should be controllable on a leash, welcoming to strangers, non-aggressive with other dogs and have basic obedience skills.
 All pet teams must be evaluated and registered with a national pet therapy organization.
 We can assist you in navigating the registration process.
-Teams also are required to complete a comprehensive training program.
+Teams also complete a training program.

 Q. How can I learn more about Hospice of the Valley’s Pet Connections program?